 The Franks Casket:

-A Tribute to the Founding and Destiny of England
+A Celebration of the Founding and Destiny of Anglo-Saxon England

 Figure 1.
 The Franks Casket